mufasa101/dogbreed-aug/README.md

-Below is a detailed README file you can include in your repository.
+Below is a detailed README file Group 6 can include in Group 6r repository.
 It explains the objectives, dataset setup, code structure, and how to run and interpret the model training:

 ---